abozanona/me.abozanona/source/_posts/tmasraf.md

 ![](/images/projects/tmasraf/tmasraf-splash-screen.png)

-Tmasraf is one of the project I worked on as a freelancer.
+Tmasraf is one of the projects I worked on as a freelancer.
 It's a cashback mobile app where customers get points from shopping. <!--more-->

-In Tmasraf, I developed 2 mobile applications(one for customers and one for merchants), and a control panel for admins.
+In Tmasraf, I developed two mobile applications(one for customers and one for merchants), and a control panel for admins.

 Tmasraf was developed using NodeJS\[Express\] and NativeScript.

-> The first version of the mobile application wsa developed using Xamarin.Forms, but I switched to NativeScript to improve application performance.
+> The first version of the mobile application was developed using Xamarin.Forms, but I switched to NativeScript to improve application performance.

 ## Tmasraf admin panel.

-The admin panel gives admins access to website statistics and allows them to manage merchants subscriptions.
+The admin panel gives admins access to website statistics and allows them to manage merchants' subscriptions.

 ## Tmasraf customers application.

-Users can create a new account in Tmasraf customers application to access it's features.
+Users can create a new account in Tmasraf customers application to access its features.
 Once users create an account they can start collecting points.

 ![](/images/projects/tmasraf/tmasraf-user-profile.png)